 Privately-owned passenger vehicles vs. Third-party school buses/vans?

 Upon concluding its preliminary investigation, the IWG CLIV shall report to GRSP by summarizing its efforts, findings, and recommendations regarding future steps.
-Future steps may include, but are not limited to, developing guidelines and recommendations or request authorization to develop a UN Regulation and/or GTR.
+Future steps may include, but are not limited to, developing guidelines, recommendations or encouraging communication campaigns or request authorization to develop a UN Regulation and/or GTR.

 3. OPERATING PRINCIPLES